davidlacedonia/javascript/scope_and_closures/hiding_scope/README.md

 ## Global namespaces

 Libraries often create a single variable declaration, often an object, in the global scope.
-This object is used as a namespace for that library, where all specific exposures of that functionality are made as properties off that object.
+This object is used as a namespace for that library, where all specific exposures of that functionality are made as properties of that object.

 ## Module management